encode/django-rest-framework/docs/api-guide/validators.md

     published = serializers.DateTimeField(read_only=True, default=timezone.now)

-The field will not be writable to the user, but the default value will still be passed through to the `validated_data`.

 #### Using with a hidden date field.

 If you want the date field to be entirely hidden from the user, then use `HiddenField`.
 This field type does not accept user input, but instead always returns its default value to the `validated_data` in the serializer.